tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

     - It is **grey** when no keyframes for any parameter is defined at the current frame.

-    - It is **blue-striped** when keyframes are defined at least for one parameter.
+    - It is **half-orange** when keyframes are defined at least for one parameter.

-    - It is **blue** when keyframes are defined for all the parameters.
+    - It is **orange** when keyframes are defined for all the parameters.

 The parameter specific **Set Key** button (|key|) may have the following colors: